 Of course, I should also mention that scientism can also be considered as non-scientific belief, and in this case it would not be a pseudoscience, of course.
 It can be regarded as a pseudoscience if and only if in is considered by its practitioners as a scientific fact/theory.

-Today one can observe a rise of scientism in religious studies, and some authors even proclaimed the strictest versions of scientism which include such metaphysical claims as naturalism (Davidsen M.A.
-What is Wrong with Pagan Studies?; my ideas about the case: academia.edu).
+Today one can observe a rise of scientism in religious studies, and some authors even proclaimed the strictest versions of scientism which include such metaphysical claims as naturalism (see e.g. Davidsen M.A.
+What is Wrong with Pagan Studies?).
 However, every time one says about the need of scientific study of religion or esotericism I have a lot of doubts because it seems like these people insist on necessity of implication of scientific methodology in humanities, which is a variant of scientism, which, in turn, seems to be non-scientific belief.

 Therefore, instead of saying something like we should use scientific approaches in the study of esotericism, or we should use empirical approach in the study of esotericism, why do not say that we can use those approaches to provide a new perspective.
 But also we can try to use phenomenology of religion as methodology or, say, Hegelian idealism, Kantean transcendentalism or James’ “radical empiricism” and “pragmatism” – and see what new perspectives would be provided by those approaches.